rajadilipkolli/spring-boot-microservices-series-v2/ReadMe.md

 Initial Code generated using [springboot generator](https://github.com/sivaprasadreddy/generator-springboot)

-### Local SetUp
+### Local SetUp and running using docker

-To run in local first build all services using command
+To run in local, first build all services using command

 ```shell
 ./mvnw clean spotless:apply spring-boot:build-image -DskipTests
 ```

-To start docker using
+Once above step is completed, start solution in docker using

 ```shell
 docker compose up